neos/fusion-form/README.md

 For the rendering you have access to the `field` in the fusion context which allows you to get the current `value`.
 You should use this value to access bound data and values that were already submitted.
-The `field.value` hast to be stringified for the html rendering as the bound data may be of any type.
+The `field.value` has to be stringified for the html rendering as the bound data may be of any type.

 HINT: It is recommended to render all given props other than `content` as attributes